 SSMU Administrative Coordinator

-Reporting to the President, the SSMU Administrative Coordinator is responsible for assisting in the management of the President portfolio for the society and assisting the other executives with administrative tasks.
+Reporting to the Vice President (Student Life), the SSMU Administrative Coordinator is responsible for assisting in the management of the Vice President (Student Life) portfolio for the society and assisting with administrative tasks.

 Activities Night Coordinator